ChrisJAllan/vr-video-player-overlay/README.md

 killall -USR1 vr-video-player`
 ```

+You can zoom the view with the Q and E keys when the vr-video-player is focused.

 You can launch vr-video-player without any arguments to show a list of all arguments.

 Note: If the cursor position is weird and does not match what you are seeing in stereoscopic vr mode, then try running the vr video player with the --cursor-wrap option: